SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.12.x/07-write-test/02-mock.md

 You can unit test your application logic using the mock database interface.

 :::info

-Friendly reminder: you need to enable `mock` feature.
+You need to enable the `mock` feature flag in Cargo.toml.
 :::

 The mock database has no data in it, so you have to define the expected data to be returned when CRUD operations are performed.